eshasharma/x9115222/hw/code/8/README.md

 quartile range and the 25 %ile , 50 %ile amd 70 % ile values .

 ###Results
+It can be observed from the graphs that DE works best on DTLZ 7 with 2 objectives followeed by SA, followed by MWS .
+In the graph we can observe that Inter Quartile Range for DE is the best .
+This means that since the rdivdemo was run on loss values between inital and final era , This sugests that DE produces the maximum difference between the first and last era.
+The loss improves from  0.85 to 1.00 between the 25th and the 75th quartile , which shows that DE produces diverse results .

 ###Threats to Validity
+1. We ran the code only for 20 iterations .
+Running the code for a larger number of iterations may produce better statitics.
+2. We used the loss value between generations to compute the graph .
+We could have used hypervolume or any other machinery to do this comparison as well and based our results on the aggreagation of those results .
+3. We used weights 1 for both objectives in the aggegation function .
+This could be evaluated with some other weights assigned as well.
+4. The inner loop in each optimiser was run just 1000 times , This could have been run more number of times .
+5. The value of 0.56 seemed to be large .

 ###Future Work
+1. The code could be run for more number of iterations.
+2. We could use hypervolume etc to generate more than 1 graph and affirm the results across these graphs .
+3. The inner loop could be run more than 1000 times .
+4. The weights could have been assigned by inputting the weights to an optimiser and deciding which produces best optimisation and tuning our optimizer based on that .